 Population All chest CT scans

-Input volumetric chest CT, 3D, thin slice
+Input Volumetric chest CT, 3D, thin slice

 Input format DICOM

-Output html report, pdf report, JSON file, segmentation overlays, quantitative values
+Output Html report, pdf report, JSON file, segmentation overlays, quantitative values

 Output format html, pdf, zraw, JSON